Bror Hayil: Etymology

 The name Bror Hayil means "selection of soldiers".
 It may be associated with the Bar Kokhba revolt against the Romans in the first half of the 2nd century CE.

-A Jewish village called Bror Hayil existed during the Talmudic era, where is now the ruins of the Palestinian village Burayr, and was the site of a yeshiva headed by rabbi Johanan ben Zakai.
+A Jewish village called Bror Hayil existed during the Talmudic era, where is now the ruins of the Palestinian village of Burayr, and was the site of a yeshiva headed by rabbi Johanan ben Zakai.
 According to the Talmud (Sanhedrin 32b), candlelight at night in Bror Hayil was a sign that a male child had been born, and that the villagers were to prepare for the child's impending circumcision.
 The present kibbutz takes its name from the ancient village of the same name.

 History

 Bror Hayil was the only Jewish village founded between the UN Partition Plan on 29 November 1947 and the Israeli Declaration of Independence on 14 May 1948.
 Its establishment required a number of stages; on 10 April 1948, a group of Jewish immigrants from Egypt set up a camp in the area on land purchased by the Jewish National Fund, with the procedure resembling the "Tower and stockade" settlement operation from the time of the 1936–39 Arab revolt.
 A few days later, The New York Times reported,The Jews yesterday [April 19] founded a new settlement called Brur Hayal at the edge of the Negeb desert, in that part of southern Palestine where Egyptian volunteers are reported to be preparing a “second front’’.
 The colonists are veterans who served with the British Army during World II.
 They drove a convoy of twenty-four armored trucks to a hilltop situated less than a mile from Palestinian village of Bureir during the night.
 When the Arabs awoke they found the Jews setting up prefabricated houses and building a defensive wall and watchtower.
 The Arabs promptly opened fire, but by noon the houses and the wall were in place.

-The nearby Palestinian village of Burayr was depopulated during the war and the kibbutz subsequently expanded onto its land.
+The nearby Palestinian village of Burayr was depopulated during the war and the kibbutz subsequently expanded onto land nearby.

 After many of the Egyptian Jewish founders left, it became the target kibbutz of the Brazilian branch of the Zionist youth movement Dror, and later Habonim Dror.
 Today, many residents are immigrants from Brazil.
 In 2012, Brazil's foreign minister Antonio Patriota visited Bror Hayil.